 5.4 The employer may take action under the Capability Procedure regardless of and independent of the outcome of any referral to a professional regulatory body.

-6.1 Before the stages in the formal procedure are engaged, the employee should receive informal verbal feedback from their manager setting out any concerns about performance and/or attendance and how this can be improved.
-The following stages of the Capability Procedure are intended to be used when such informal discussions do not lead to the employee improving performance or attendance to an acceptable level.
+6.1 Prior to commencing capability stage 1 the employee must receive feedback from their manager setting out concerns about performance and /or attendance and have an informal discussion on how this can be improved.
+This should be followed up with an email or letter so that both parties are aware of the expected level of performance with a review date.
+The following stages of the Capability Procedure are intended to be used when the informal discussions does not lead to the employee improving performance or attendance to an acceptable level.

 7. Stage 1

 7.1 When a manager believes that an employee’s performance and/or attendance falls below the standards expected or they are experiencing difficulties with certain areas of work, the manager should invite the employee to a formal meeting to have a discussion that will consider the factors which may be contributing to the performance and/or attendance issues.
 If the reason for capability is attendance then this process can still be commenced if the employee is absent from work and they fail to engage with the process, but this should not be undertaken if the employee is medically certified as unable to engage with the process.
 Particular care needs to be taken if the reason for Relates to a mental or physical condition that may be defined as a disability as set out in the Equality Act 2017.
 You should consult with OHR for advice as to whether the employee may meet the definition of disability.

 7.2 The purpose of this discussion is to establish the likely reasons for the poor performance/attendance and to: